Locally induced Gaussian processes for large-scale simulation experiments: Refinements to neighborhood composition

 Figure \ref{fig:temp_compar} depicts the essence of the idea, comparing bespoke $\bar{\X}_m(\x^\star)$ to re-shifted ones from a template in two variations.
 The setup is again Herbie's tooth in $[-2,2]^2$ and the two predictive sites are $\x^{\star(1)} = (-0.1, 1.85)$ and $\x^{\star(2)}= (0.19,1.97)$ whose $n=100$ neighborhoods $\X_n(\x^{\star(1)})$ and $\X_n(\x^{\star(2)})$, shown as gray dots, reside completely in the interior and on the $x_2$ boundary, respectively.
 Blue points in the plot represent a wIMSE-based inducing point design -- as optimized (Section \ref{sec:liGP}) at the center of the design space and then -- shifted to be centered at the $\x^\star$s.
 Compare these template-based local inducing points to corresponding optimal analogues in green.
 At both predictive locations, the pair of inducing point designs differ, yet both still space-fill the inner-neighborhood around $\x^\star$.
 A mild exception may be template-based $\bar{\X}_m(\x^{\star(2)})$ with its two points outside of the design region, which would not happen under an exhaustive re-optimization.
 Other differences between alternatives would otherwise appear to be cosmetic up to rotation/small perturbations as may stem from a myriad of benign causes: relationship of $\x^\star$ to its local neighborhood $\X_n(\x^\star)$, convergence and global scope in greedy optimization, etc.

-Looking back at the right panel of Figure \ref{fig:error_slice}, observe how prediction errors based templates (blue dotted line) compare with locally wIMSE-optimized inducing points (green dashed line) along the slice.
-Both LIGP variations seem to overestimate the response compared to LAGP (NN), but the template methods give nearly as accurate predictions as LIGP with locally wIMSE-optimized inducing points.
+Looking back at the right panel of Figure \ref{fig:error_slice}, observe how prediction errors based on templates (blue dashed line) compare with locally wIMSE-optimized inducing points (green dotted line) along the slice.
+Both LIGP variations seem to underestimate the response compared to LAGP (NN), but the template methods give nearly as accurate predictions as LIGP with locally wIMSE-optimized inducing points.
 Transferring a template captures most of the variability between local wIMSE designs, even at the boundaries.
 The template is also much faster.
 It took a total of 328.82 seconds to fit separate $\bar{\X}_m(\x^\star)$ and predict at the 99 $\x^\star$ locations depicted in the slice.
-Using a template instead reduces the computation time to 3.82 seconds, a near two orders of magnitude improvement.
+Using a template instead takes 3.82 seconds, a near two orders of magnitude improvement.

 Algorithm \ref{alg:ligp_temp} provides pseudo-code for this template scheme, clarifying how a single wIMSE-based local inducing point design $\bar{\X}_m$ is displaced for each $\x^\star$.
-Although trivial, we provide it here as contrast to an even thriftier alternative proposed momentarily.
 It is worth remarking that the scheme makes a tacit presumption that the full design structure, $\X_N$, is somewhat homogeneous: similar near the middle of the input space, $\check{\x}$, as near where it will be applied, i.e., for many disparate $\x^\star \in \mathcal{X}$.
-We don't doubt it would be possible to engineer test problems, and/or non-space-filling designs $\X_N$, that would thwart this scheme, yet we find it works well in most cases.
-For example, Section \ref{sec:examples} demonstrates prowess with a design in a lower-dimensional manifold of a large-$d$ input space.
+We do not doubt it would be possible to engineer test problems, and/or non-space-filling designs $\X_N$, that would thwart this scheme, yet we find it works well in most cases.